 Let’s get started!

-Image optimizations are important to help improve website performance, improve customer experience, and increase conversion rate.
+Image optimizations are essential to help improve website performance, improve customer experience and increase conversion rate.

 Image optimization is crucial for WordPress websites because it can significantly improve performance and user experience.
 Optimized images load faster, reducing website load times and improving website SEO.